NathStevo97/certifications-notes/kubernetes/CKS/02_Understanding-the-Kubernetes-Attack-Surface.md

+# 2.0 - Understanding the Kubernetes Attack Surface

-# 2.1 - The Attack
+## 2.1 - The Attack

-## Demonstration of attacks on a Kubernetes environments
+### Demonstration of attacks on a Kubernetes environments

 - Consider a Kubernetes application set running online, with two applications running in a domain each
 - Suppose someone wanted to mess with these applications, the only initial